apsbains/lotteri-numbers/README.md

 User enters the name and then generate the numbers by clicking the generate random numbers Fullstack application is build with Java spring-boot and H2 Database as backend and React JS as frontend.

-Development environment and tools:
+##Development environment and tools:

 Visual Studio Code
 Java 17
 Maven 3.3.1
 Node version installed v18.14.0

+##Build the backend application:

+git clone https://github.com/apsbains/lotteri-numbers.git

+cd backend/users-lotteri-numbers

 Build the backend application:

-git clone https://github.com/apsbains/lotteri-numbers.git

-cd into backend
 mvn clean install

 Run the backend REST API:

 mvn spring-boot:run

-Run the frontend
+##Run the frontend application:

-now cd into frontend/user-app
+cd frontend/user-app

 Run the following commands: